AhmetZor/AhmetZor/README.md

-### Freshman in Computer Science / Ihsan Dogramaci Bilkent University
+### Junior in Computer Science / Ihsan Dogramaci Bilkent University

 <!--
 **AhmetZor/AhmetZor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.